abhipaul-gcp/bindplane-requirement/pre-implementation-requirements.md

 sudo systemctl enable postgresql-16 sudo systemctl start postgresql-16

-# Configure PostgreSQL for BindPlane
+# Configure PostgreSQL for BindPlane (Official BindPlane Configuration)
-echo "Configuring PostgreSQL..."
-sudo -u postgres psql -c "CREATE DATABASE bindplane;" sudo -u postgres psql -c "CREATE USER bindplane WITH ENCRYPTED PASSWORD 'CHANGE_ME';" sudo -u postgres psql -c "GRANT ALL PRIVILEGES ON DATABASE bindplane TO bindplane;"
+echo "Configuring PostgreSQL for BindPlane..." sudo -u postgres psql << 'EOSQL'
+-- Create BindPlane database user with password
+CREATE USER "bindplane" WITH PASSWORD 'CHANGE_ME_STRONG_PASSWORD';

+-- Create BindPlane database with UTF8 encoding
+CREATE DATABASE "bindplane" ENCODING 'UTF8' TEMPLATE template0;

+-- Grant CREATE privilege on database to bindplane user GRANT CREATE ON DATABASE "bindplane" TO "bindplane";

+-- Connect to bindplane database
+\c "bindplane";

+-- Grant all privileges on tables in public schema GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO "bindplane";

+-- Grant all privileges on sequences in public schema GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO "bindplane";

+-- Grant all privileges on public schema
+GRANT ALL PRIVILEGES ON SCHEMA public TO "bindplane";
+EOSQL

+echo "✓ PostgreSQL configured for BindPlane"

 # Update pg_hba.conf for local access
 sudo tee -a /var/lib/pgsql/16/data/pg_hba.conf > /dev/null <<'EOF'